autodl-community/autodl-irssi/README.txt

 [b]rt-channel[/b] is used to set a ruTorrent channel.
 Valid names are thr_0, thr_1, ..., thr_9.
 You must have the throttle ruTorrent plugin installed.
 [b]rt-priority[/b] sets the torrent priority.
 Valid values are 0, dont-download, 1, low, 2, normal, 3, high.
 If you set it to dont-download (or 0), the torrent is loaded, but not started.
 [b]rt-ignore-scheduler[/b]: set it to true to disable the ruTorrent scheduler.
+[b]rt-dont-add-name[/b]: set it to true if you don't want the torrent name to be added to the path.

 [b]Save torrent to a watch directory:[/b]